duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/setting-goodie-display.md

 Specifying options in Perl is the most straightforward method, but there are several optional properties that cannot be specified on the server-side.
 These must be [specified in the Goodie's frontend](#setting-goodie-display-properties-in-the-frontend), in a JavaScript file.

-The following is a code summary of how the options covered in the [Instant Answer Display Reference](https://duck.co/duckduckhack/display_reference) are returned in your Goodie Perl file:
+The following is a code summary of how [display options](/duckduckhack/frontend-reference/display-reference.html) are set in your Goodie Perl file:

 ```perl
 return $plaintext,